The Hydraulophone: An Instrument Played by Flowing Water

 In a hydraulophone, water is pumped into a curved, horizontal tube and spurts out of a series of small holes on the top of the tube.
-There is a sounding mechanism positioned upstream of each hole.
-If a person places a finger over a hole, the water can be directed past the associated sounding mechanism and diverted to another part of the instrument.
+A sounding mechanism is positioned upstream of each hole.
+If a person places a finger over a hole, the water is directed past the associated sounding mechanism and diverted to another part of the instrument.
 Each sounding mechanism creates a different note, allowing music to be played.
 If more than one hole is covered at the same time, multiple notes can be played simultaneously to create polyphony.

 Creating the Sound

 The hydraulophone is played like a keyboard instrument but is actually more closely related to a woodwind instrument.
 In fact, it’s sometimes called a “woodwater“ instrument.